‘The Bachelor’ Nick Viall Admits To Hiding Boners And Farting On Dates

 — WWHL (@BravoWWHL) February 10, 2017

-The Bachelor also wanted to clear up the fact that he had never wanted to get back together with Bachelorette Andi Dorfman, who he had appeared on Jimmy Kimmel Live! with back in January.
+The Bachelor also wanted to clear up the fact that he had never wanted to get back together with Bachelorette Andi Dorfman, who he had appeared with on Jimmy Kimmel Live! with back in January.

 Viall also said he never wanted or tried to hook up with any of The Bachelor crew members.